Japan’s Horigome wins first ever Olympic skateboard gold

 TOKYO (AP) — Yuto Horigome of Japan won the first ever skateboarding competition at the Olympic Games, taking gold in men’s street on Sunday in the city where he learned to skate as a kid and where his sport is often frowned upon.

-The first skateboarding silver went to Brazilian Kelvin Hoefler, who used to sleep with his board when he fell in love with skating as a kid.
+The first skateboarding silver went to Brazilian Kelvin Hoefler, who used to sleep with his board when he first fell in love with skating as a young boy.

 U.S. skater Jagger Eaton took bronze, the Arizona native adapting best among the Americans to the extreme heat at the Ariake Urban Sports Park.
 Blazing sun softened rubber joints on the boards’ wheel axles, making them harder to control.

-One of skateboarding’s biggest stars, Nyjah Huston from the U.S., fell repeatedly trying to land tricks and placed 7th in the eight-man final.
+One of skateboarding’s biggest stars, Nyjah Huston of the U.S., fell repeatedly trying to land tricks and placed 7th in the eight-man final.

+The Californian was among those who struggled with furnace-like conditions in the skatepark of rails, stairs, ledges and other street furniture that gives the event its name.

+“Your feet starting burning up,” he said.
+“Your board like gets so hot that it kind of flexes more.
+That’s kind of why I fell on one of those tricks out there.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports